Special Education: Protecting Your Child, Protecting Your Rights

 - Get and carefully read a copy of your child’s school records.
-You have the right to look at all the information in your child’s file within 10 school days of your written request (or within 3 days if a PPT meeting is scheduled).
-You also have a right to get a free copy of the file within 5 days of your written request .
+You have the right to look at all the information in your child’s file within 10 days of asking and without unnecessary delay before any IEP, resolution, or due process meeting.
+You also have a right to get a free copy of the file within 10 days of your written request.
 (See Letter B.)

 - Make sure that all necessary evaluations have been done.
 You should not hesitate to ask for additional evaluations.
 You may want to have a professional review your child’s records to see if any other evaluations should be done.
 (Professionals could include your child’s pediatrician, social worker, or a medical expert.)

 - Invite any professionals who will support your suggestions about your child's IEP or placement.
 These professionals must have evaluated your child or reviewed your child's records.
 Don't hesitate to speak up and make suggestions about your child’s IEP!